umair077/relational-magnitudes/README.md

 ## III.
 Transformations (Invarianza)

-The transformations of relational position, relational velocity and relational acceleration of a particle "i" between a reference frame $S$ and another reference frame $S'$, are given by:
+The transformations of relational position, relational velocity and relational acceleration of a **particle $i$** between a reference frame $S$ and another reference frame $S'$, are given by:

 $\mathbf{r}\_i \doteq (\vec{r}\_i - \vec{R}) = \mathbf{r}'\_i$